Kindergarten

 A Creative and Individualized Program

-(For children 5 years old in the fall)
+(For children age 5 years old at the start of the school year)

-A maximum of 17 children attend our private Kindergarten.
-Kindergarten students at Groton Community School benefit from the individualized attention made possible by our exceptional teacher-child ratio, often with two teachers in the classroom.
+Kindergarten students at Groton Community School benefit from the individualized attention made possible by our exceptional smaller group size and teacher child ratio.
 We follow the Groton-Dunstable Public School guidelines for Kindergarten entrance age: five years old by August 31st of the year entered, unless there is additional space and children are tested for readiness.
 Five-year-olds are more independent in accepting responsibility, making choices, and cooperating.
 Kindergarten children develop both a sense of empathy for others and a concern for fairness.
 Their fine and gross motor skills are typically well-developed, as are their abilities to count, sort, identify letters and initial sounds, and understand and recognize a growing collection of sight words.
 While still offering choices and opportunities for creative expression, the Kindergarten program has greater individualized expectations for the children to complete specific, structured curriculum activities.
+In addition to our Groton Community School Curriculum, the Kindergarten Class takes advantage of Handwriting Without Tears®, Telian-Cas (Lively Letters), Daily 5 Literacy Framework, and Eureka Math curriculum components.

 Although our Kindergarten is a Half-Day morning program, many Kindergarten families also take advantage of our Extended Day Program before and after class as well.